Energy Policy

 6. Environmental effects and pollution costs must be factored into the price of energy, especially that derived from fossil fuels.

-7. Government has a central and vital role to play in creating net zero emission energy sector and industries, including drawdown.
+7. Governments have a central and vital role to play in creating a net zero emission energy sector and industries, including drawdown.

 8. Energy is an essential utility, therefore regulation of all energy infrastructure must be transparent and government controlled.